Gopalapatnam: Location and geography

-Gopalapatnam is located around 4 km from Visakhapatnam Airport and around 8 km from the Visakhapatnam Railway Station.
+Gopalapatnam is located around 4 km from INS Dega and around 8 km from the Visakhapatnam Railway Station.
 The neighborhood is served by the Waltair Division's Simhachalam Railway Station.
 The station is located at the center of the neighborhood connecting the Highways NH-16 and SH-39.

 Gopalapatnam lies to the west of Visakhapatnam City and is loosely bordered by Gajuwaka to the south and Seethammadhara to the north, Pendurthi to the west, and Marripalem to the east.

 Etymology

 Gopalapatnam was named after Sri Gopala Raju.
 He once ruled the areas of Kota Gutta, Enugula Dwaram, Gurrala Cheruvu, and Taati Penda, which were later united to form the present Gopalapatnam.

 Industry

 LG Polymers operates a 200-acre styrene plant in the RR Venkatapuram village near Gopalapatnam, which was the site of the Visakhapatnam gas leak.

 Transport

 Gopalapatnam is well connected by road, with NH16 and SH39 passing through the mandal.
 It also has major district roads connecting it to nearby mandals and Visakhapatnam.
 The APSRTC runs bus services from the Gopalapatnam bus station to major parts of the state and Visakhapatnam.